Expert Reviews Of The Best Platform Bed And Mattress Foundations

 A wooden foundation, with a deck type slat surface is light weight, easy to manage and handle, and resists squeaking.

-Some platform bed bases are made using solid planks fo wood, including The Amerisleep Platform Bed, but it does up the cost about $150 on average.
+Some platform bed bases are made using solid planks for continuous support, including The Amerisleep Platform Bed, but it does up the cost about $150 on average.

 Personally, I’d opt for the plank panels if I lived in a cooler climate, and slats in warmer environments.